-'''

 org.araneaframework.uilib.list.dataprovider.MemoryBasedListDataProvider

-'''

 This is the memory-based solution that must be provided with the whole data at once.
 It does filtering, ordering and paging memory-based.
 The data source is not restricted here.
 This is a very fast and easy-to-use solution for tables with few (typically less than 100) rows.

-'''
+This is a good solution when your server has enough memory to store all the rows, and quering all the rows does not take much time.

 org.araneaframework.uilib.list.dataprovider.BackendListDataProvider

-'''

 This is the database solution that will cache only the current item range and executes a new database query each time a filtering, ordering or paging conditions change.
 This is a powerful solution for tables with more than 500 rows.
+Especially, when the query is complex and takes time (so it would not be useful to query all the rows at once).